- Code PHIL2125

 Tutorial participation (10%) (Learning Outcomes 1 and 3)

-a) 35 hours of contact: 24 hours of lectures and 11 hours of tutorials.
+a) 35 hours of contact over 12 weeks: 24 hours of lectures and 11 hours of tutorial and tutorial-like activities.

 Requisite and Incompatibility